 A book, René Romero Schuler: Life and Works, showcasing images of the artist’s thick impastos and striking figural canvases in addition to providing readers a look into her artistic process, was released in 2013.
-And a new book, simply titled René Romero Schuler, was released in August 2016.
-The current book is a 112 page, soft-bound book, with a Foreword by Pamela Ambrose of Loyola University, and the Essay by Elizabeth Whiting of The Union League Club of Chicago tells us much about the artist and her process, with references to specific works throughout.
+A new book, simply titled René Romero Schuler, was released in August 2016.